2/20/2025

 Ken Hexter

-And then if we think about, I guess, the delays in the tariffs and some of the delays that have gone on, if we start getting toward a point of peace between Russia, Ukraine, and that's going to take some time to develop the same thing in the Middle East with the Houthis, what's your thought on how that pans out?
+And then if we think about, you know, I guess the delays in the tariffs and some of the delays that have gone on, if we start getting toward a point of peace between Russia, Ukraine and And that's going to take some time to develop.
+Same thing in the Middle East with the Houthis.
+What's your thought on how that pans out?
 What shifts you see first?
 How quick, I guess, based on historical experience?

 speaker

-President and CEO of TK Corporations and TK Tankers
+President and CEO, TK Corporation and TK Tankers

 Yeah, I think that's where we're in unprecedented territory.
-We haven't really, as I think back historically, had this situation before.
-As I said, if we just look at the medium-sized tankers, what really stands out is that before the invasion, we just had just over 100 ships that were over 20 years old.
-And they were typically trading with charters that didn't have the typical age restriction.
-And they were typically lifting cargos from countries where you had various degrees of sanctioned oil.
+We haven't really, as I think back historically, What really stands out is that before the invasion, we just had just over 100 ships that were over 20 years old, and they were typically trading with charterers that didn't have the typical age restriction, and they were typically lifting cargoes from countries where you had various degrees of sanctioned oil.
 And of course, what the war created was this demand for additional vessels to facilitate that trade.
-And as we point out, that fleet has now grown up to, well, the fleet is larger, but the number of vessels over 20 today is over 300 vessels, right?
-So it's grown just in three years from 100 to 300 basically because nothing has been scrapped.
-And what we are then also saying is that if that continues, the sanctions, even though you can argue that the parallel fleet here is maybe becoming saturated, but then you have another round of sanctioned vessels that are taking place, and then there's demand for more vessels that have enough sanction that can carry the oil.
-So as long as that persists, I think there is a demand for the older tangos.
-So if nothing happened, and we didn't scrap any vessels in that category, as we point out, we would actually be at 600 vessels that are over 20.
-And there is nothing in history that kind of tells us how quickly that can unfold.
-I think what we can say is that if the trade normalizes and what we all are subjected to in kind of the regular trade, I mean, we do see the age restrictions that especially at 20 really start kicking in, and in some cases with some charters even earlier than that.
-So there is a lot of vessels here that I think will either be operating with very low utilization or will be parked somewhere or will start going to the scrapyards.
-At what pace that that's going to happen?
-I think that's the million-dollar question.
+As we point out, that fleet has now grown up.
+Well, the fleet is larger, but the number of vessels over 20 today is over 300 vessels, right?
+So it's grown just in three years from 100 to 300, basically because nothing has been scrapped.
+And what we are then also saying is that if that continues, even though you can argue that the parallel feature is maybe becoming saturated, but then you have another round of sanctioned vessels that are taking place, and then there's demand for more vessels that are not sanctioned that can carry the oil.
+So as long as that persists, I think there is a demand for the older tankers.
+So if nothing happens, that are over 20, and there's nothing in history that kind of tells us how quickly that can unfold.
+I think what we can say is that if the trade normalizes and what we all are subjected to in kind of the regular trade, I mean, we do see the age restrictions that especially at 20 really starts kicking in, and in some cases with some charters even earlier than that.
+So There is a lot of vessels here that I think will either be operating with very low utilization or will be parked somewhere or will start going to the scrapyards.
+At what pace that that's going to happen, I think that's the million-dollar question.
 I think it's the right question to ask, but I'm afraid we don't have the answer.

 speaker